publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch159/m__us_usc_t10_s2687.md

     “(8) The term ‘date of approval’, with respect to a closure or realignment of an installation, means the date on which the authority of Congress to disapprove a recommendation of closure or realignment, as the case may be, of such installation under this part expires.

-    “(9) The term ‘redevelopment authority’, in the case of an installation to be closed or realigned under this part, means any entity (including an entity established by a State or local government) recognized by the Secretary of Defense as the entity responsible for developing the redevelopment plan with respect to the installation or for directing the implementation of such plan.
+    “(9)(A) The term ‘redevelopment authority’, in the case of an installation to be closed or realigned under this part, means any entity (including an entity established by a State or local government) recognized by the Secretary of Defense as the entity responsible for developing the redevelopment plan with respect to the installation or for directing the implementation of such plan.

+    “(B) If no redevelopment authority referred to in subparagraph (A) exists with respect to a military installation, the term shall include the following:

+    “(i) The local government in whose jurisdiction the military installation is wholly located.

+    “(ii) A local government agency or State government agency designated by the chief executive officer of the State in which the military installation is located under subparagraph (B) of section 2905(b)(3) for the purpose of the consultation required by subparagraph (A) of such section.

     “(10) The term ‘redevelopment plan’ in the case of an installation to be closed or realigned under this part, means a plan that—